zhangfuyang/Conv-MPN/README.md

 	2. conv_mpn = false, gnn = true means using gnn network
 	3. conv_mpn = false, gnn = false means per edge classification network.

-We compared all the experiments in the paper, please see Experiemnt Section for the details.
+We compared all the experiments in the paper, please see Experiemnt Section in the paper for the details.

 ### Testing